Arrangements are being put in place to recognise our young people’s achievements during Covid-19

 If you have completed your sections, or are on track to do so, DofE will formally recognise your achievements & resilience.
 Find out more

 At the time of writing it is unclear where activities such as DofE expeditions lie in Scotland’s Route Map through the pandemic crisis.
-To facilitate the prospect of a resumption, DofE intend to introduce rule changes and flexibilities to ease social distancing challenges.
-Full details will be announced in due course, but get a flavour of the changes further down this page More info on planning expeditions on our Leader’s Resources page
+To facilitate the prospect of a resumption, DofE have introduced several rule changes and flexibilities to ease social distancing challenges.
+Full details announced 22nd June 2020 here More info on planning expeditions on our Leader’s Resources page

 Physical, Skills & Volunteering Sections